- 12 May 21

 However, “good ol’ Jules” wasn’t about to let all that music sit idle.
 Rather, he developed the pieces over the next few years, and enlisted the help of producer James Chapman, aka Mercury-nominated artist Maps, to bring them together for Burn.

-Although many of Lisa’s previous releases have clocked up Spotify streams in their millions (‘Now We Are Free’ alone has with over 131,500,000), with coveted spots on plenty of major playlists, one of the recent singles from Burn has also made it onto a playlist celebrating the best of Irish music – a fact she’s delighted to hear, given her own Irish connections...
+Many of Lisa's previous releases have clocked up Spotify streams in their millions – with ‘Now We Are Free’ alone having scored over 131,500,000.
+But, given her own Irish connections, she's particularly delighted to hear that one of the recent singles from Burn has made it onto a playlist celebrating the best of Irish music.

 “My father was born in Co.
 Meath,” she tells me.
 “He actually played for the Co.
 Meath football team.
 I spent many years in Ireland – Brendan [Perry of Dead Can Dance] and I were based there for eight or nine years.
 Most of the albums that we did for Dead Can Dance were actually created in Ireland.
 And Jules also has Irish roots, of course.
 So I think this music genuinely does have an Irish nationality.”